FTKV/python-web-course-project/docs/index.rst

 ..
-Contacts API documentation master file, created by sphinx-quickstart on Mon Nov 27 18:19:48 2023.
+PhotoShare API documentation master file, created by sphinx-quickstart on Mon Nov 27 18:19:48 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Contacts API's documentation!
+Welcome to PhotoShare API's documentation!
 ========================================

 .. toctree::